Reliable LLM-Based Edge-Cloud-Expert Cascades for Telecom Knowledge Systems: Introduction

 In the context of LLM deployment, specialized methods have also emerged to ensure model outputs meet reliability criteria.
 For example, the work \cite{to_cascade_or_not} proposes a ``trust or escalate'' mechanism in which an auxiliary LLM-based judge evaluates the main LLM’s answer and decides whether to trust it or defer to a human, providing provable guarantees on agreement with human experts.

-Overall, existing cascade and routing frameworks do not typically incorporate formal statistical reliability guarantees, and conversely, risk-controlled methods have not been explored in multi-tier LLM deployment scenarios under cost constraints.
+{{Overall, existing cascade and routing frameworks such as FrugalGPT \cite{chen2023frugalgpt} and LLMCascade \cite{LLM_cascade} do not incorporate formal statistical reliability guarantees.
+Learning-to-defer framework addresses human-AI collaboration, but requires joint training of the classifier and deferral policy on a dataset of expert decisions \cite{liu2024mitigating}.
+Finally, risk-controlled methods such as LTT \cite{ltt} have not been explored in multi-tier LLM deployment scenarios under cost constraints.
+Our work bridges these gaps by equipping a cascaded LLM routing system with post-hoc, training-free finite-sample reliability guarantees.}}